 - The address of an agent is public.
 Therefore, you may want to avoid listing your home address on a government website.
 A separate agent would use their own address or that of the LLC, if the LLC is located within Texas.

-Speak to an LLC Lawyer Today
+Speak to an LLC Attorney Today

 To learn more about LLC formation, call Brylak Law today at (866) 496-3815 to speak to an experienced LLC lawyer and discuss your options.